jonathan-warkentine/E-Commerce-Back-End/README.md

 ---
 ## Installation:

 You must have node installed on your machine in order to run this app.
-Run the command `npm i` to install the inquirer and fs dependencies.
+Run the command `npm i` to install all dependencies, including:
+- Sequelize
+- Dotenv
+- MySQL2
+- Express

+Additionally, you must store your MySQL credentials within the root directory in a .env file (include values for DB_USER, DB_PW, and DB_NAME='ecommerce_db').

 &nbsp;